Helsinki-NLP/XED/README.md

 ## Publications
 You can read more about it in the following paper:

 **Öhman, E., Pàmies, M., Kajava, K. and Tiedemann, J., 2020.
 XED: A Multilingual Dataset for Sentiment Analysis and Emotion Detection.
-In Proceedings of the 28th International Conference on Compputational Linguistics (COLING 2020).**
+In Proceedings of the 28th International Conference on Computational Linguistics (COLING 2020).**
 ```
 @inproceedings{ohman2020xed,
   title={XED: A Multilingual Dataset for Sentiment Analysis and Emotion Detection},